If you were building a tower, and one of the floors wasn’t level, it would affect the floors above it — unless you somehow compensated.

 None of this is super precise.
 I’m just getting a basic read on asymmetries in the structure of the patient that may affect the jaw.

 Have you ever had a foot, ankle, leg, or hip injury?
-Can you still tell the difference between the injured side and the uninjured one?
+Can you still tell a difference between the injured side and the uninjured one?
+Can you balance easily on each foot?

-Symmetry is also an ideal, like perfection.
+Symmetry is an ideal, like perfection.
 Most of us are doing the best we can.
-There’s probably always going to be some asymmetry in the body, but we can definitely address the most dysfunctional areas.
+There’s always going to be some asymmetry in the body (our abdominal organs are asymmetric), but we can definitely address our most dysfunctional areas.

 The functional movement screen is a set of 7 movements you do with a trainer, who scores you and can prescribe workouts that strengthen your weaknesses.
 FMS was developed to identify athletes who were prone to injury before they got injured.
 It can work for ordinary people too.